 Many people who use them love it and say they get immediate results.
 (It’s probably due to swelling and inflammation which causes the skin to get puffy.
 This can temporarily make pores and lines appear smaller.)
 I can confidently tell you that I have seen a backlash from daily dermaroller users for those who are prone to pigmentation.
 I have some clients whose melasma conditions and brown spots have worsened from using it.
 I believe this is because the daily injury of the dermaroller day in and day out is stimulating a response that wakes up melanin cells when they really need to be settled down.
 (Heat can increase pigment, too.
 Read more about this here.)
 Plus, people are really disrupting their skin’s protective barrier when they overuse it which you can read all about here.

 What about getting micro-needling treatments performed by skincare professionals?

 Yes.
 I do think they can be very beneficial to rejuvenate and smooth tired, aging skins.
 Injury can be good as long as you’re giving your skin time to recover.
-Not only are they for smoothing wrinkles and making large pores look smaller, they can be effective for acne indents in the skin, as shown in this study.
+Not only are they for smoothing wrinkles and making large pores look smaller, but they can also be effective for acne indents in the skin, as shown in this study.
 In a professional setting, they use much stronger devices and you’ll only get it done once every so often so I like the idea of giving your skin an occasional boost.
 I have never had a professional micro-needling treatment done but it’s on my list to get.